 Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.
 The pupil premium strategy is reviewed annually and monitored by the Governing Body throughout the school year.
 Action plans are shared with parents termly and staff are always available to discuss outcomes and developments or concerns as the school has an open door policy.

-Is your child entitled to extra support in school?
+Is your child entitled to free school meals?

 · After school activities